gaslitbytech/musicbrainz-django/README.md

 ## Configure Development

-Install your dev environment from virtualenv
+Install your dev environment from Pipenv or virtualenv.
+This project talks through virtualenv though commits a copy of Pipfile's.

 ### virtualenv